skoolkid/pyskool/sphinx/source/inifile.rst

 the group of Q&A Pairs from which the "magic word" will be taken), and ``qaPairIndex`` (which is 0 or 1, and refers to the element of the Q&A pair that will be the magic word).
-Once Eric has figured out what the magic word is, he will need to write it on a blackboard and hope that the teacher sees it while all the shields are flashing, whereupon the teacher will reveal his safe combination letter.
+Once Eric has figured out what the magic word is, he will need to write it on a blackboard and hope that the teacher sees it, whereupon the teacher will reveal his safe combination letter.

 If the ``SpecialQuestion``, ``SpecialAnswer`` and ``SpecialGroup`` lines are not present, there will be no magic word associated with the teacher.
 In that